TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/UsingStdWrap/ModifyTheOrder/Index.rst

 achieved by using the following expression::

     10 = TEXT
-    10.field = width   # Assumption: "width" is 100
+    10.stdWrap.field = width   # Assumption: "width" is 100
-    10.stdWrap.wrap = |+20
+    10.stdWrap.stdWrap.wrap = |+20
-    10.prioriCalc = 1
+    10.stdWrap.prioriCalc = 1

-We do not use "wrap" directly, but use it nested inside stdWrap.
+We do not use "wrap" directly, but use it nested inside another stdWrap.
 The stdWrap function is executed after "field", but before "prioriCalc", thus "100+20" is wrapped, and *after that* the function "prioriCalc" is executed, resulting in the value "120".

 With **orderedStdWrap** you can do the same, but more conveniently. ::